(I may earn a small commission from the products mentioned in this post.)

 As you relearn the correct walking form, your muscles and joints will adjust to your new motion.
 Overuse may also contribute to muscle soreness and it can even cause severe pain.

-How To Be Proactive After Knee Replacement To Avoid Hip Pain
+How To Be Proactive After Knee Replacement In Order To Avoid Hip Pain

 - Follow your physical therapist’s plan and exercise regularly.
 Make sure you are exercising other muscles in your leg and body, not just the muscles around your knee.